The best money making apps & websites

 Supermarket receipt apps

-These other receipt apps are product specific. so it’s unlikely you’ll get the money back on things you already buy (though you never know).
+These other receipt apps are product specific, so it’s unlikely you’ll get the money back on things you already buy (though you never know).
 More often than not it’s new items that brands what you do try.
 Many of these are like cashback apps, but you claim the money back after purchase.

-I’ve written a full analysis here that’s worth checking out.
+We’ve written a full analysis here that’s worth checking out.
 The main apps are:

 Cashback apps